ParadoxV5/Discord-Markdown/README.md

-## Update 2023-04-28 UTC 01:25

-It looks like Discord reverted all the new features (marked with [[^1]]).
-Checked on Web 193600, Desktop PTB 193660 and Mobile 175.16.

-For now, this change will be simply in the form of this notification in case Discord change their minds.

----

 > Kudos to [@matthewzring][] (and `Discord@Frosty#9449`) for the [101 Guide][] (from which this guide was modified).
 > But – if only it’s enough!
 Discord needs some comprehensive and updated documentation…